Ravyn Lenae: Musical career

-In 2016, Lenae was officially signed to Atlantic Records.
+In 2016, Lenae was signed to Atlantic Records.
 She also appeared as a featured performer on Mick Jenkins' album The Healing Component and on Noname's song "Forever".
-She would go on to tour with and open for Noname on her Telefone Tour from January to March 2017.
+She opened for Noname on her Telefone Tour from January to March 2017.
 Lenae also performed at WBEZ's Winter Block Party alongside fellow members of the underground collective Medicine Woman: Drea Smith, Via Rosa, and Jean Deaux.

-She released her second EP Midnight Moonlight on March 3, 2017.
+She released her second EP, Midnight Moonlight, on March 3, 2017.
 Later that month, she performed at SXSW, was featured on Smino's "Glass Flows," and was listed by Rolling Stone as one of "10 New Artists You Need to Know."
-In the following three months, she would go on to perform at several other festivals, including Mamby on the Beach in Chicago's Bronzeville neighborhood and Culture Shock in Purchase, New York.
+In the following three months, she performed at several other festivals, including Mamby on the Beach in Chicago's Bronzeville neighborhood and Culture Shock in Purchase, New York.
 Beginning in August 2017, Lenae opened for SZA on her Ctrl the Tour.
 The tour ended in December 2017.
 On February 9, she released her third EP, entirely produced by Steve Lacy, titled Crush.

 On February 1, 2022, she released "Skin Tight" with Steve Lacy, the first single of her debut album, Hypnos.
-Following, she released her debut album on May 20, 2022, which featured vocals and production from Monte Booker, Steve Lacy, Kaytranada, Fousheé, Mereba, Smino, Sango, Luke Titus, IAmNobodi, Phoelix and Teo Halm.
-She announced a tour spanning 16 cities beginning at Neumos in Seattle, Washington, with special guest, Unusual Demont, opening for some concerts on the tour.
+She subsequently released her debut album on May 20, 2022, which featured vocals and production from Monte Booker, Steve Lacy, Kaytranada, Fousheé, Mereba, Smino, Sango, Luke Titus, IAmNobodi, Phoelix and Teo Halm.
+She announced a tour spanning 16 cities beginning at Neumos in Seattle, Washington, with special guest Unusual Demont opening for some concerts on the tour.

 Lenae released singles "Love Me Not" and "Love Is Blind" on May 3, 2024.
-These releases were the first of four songs released in the lead up to her second album, Bird's Eye, with "Dream Girl" with Ty Dolla Sign and "One Wish" featuring Childish Gambino following soon after.
+These releases were the first of four songs released in the lead-up to her second album, Bird's Eye, with "Dream Girl" with Ty Dolla Sign and "One Wish" featuring Childish Gambino following soon after.